-This venison stew is cooked slowly in the oven or in the slow cooker.
+The key to this venison stew is that it's cooked slowly.
+It can be made in the oven or in the slow cooker.
 The simple combination of seared venison, mushrooms, soups, and seasonings is an easy preparation.
 Feel free to add some vegetables or use different soups in the recipe.

 - 1 to 2 pounds venison roast